hectahertz/react-native-typography/README.md

 ```

 This is already taken care of on the collections, but if you want to define your
-own sizes you can adjust the spacing with this helper.
+own sizes you can adjust the spacing on iOS with this helper.

 ## Dense and tall scripts